Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-wKU558LFiqI.md

 ### Transcript

-> wait acid rain we have talked about potential like environments like uh affecting the game and maybe that could be something but uh no plan for that just yet
+> wait acid rain we have talked about potential like environments like, affecting the game and maybe that could be something but, no plan for that just yet